 C. The written assignment must be submitted on the “SNAPPS Template for Written Assignment.”
 This must be followed by the appropriate evidence-based references and use appropriate citation styles (APA format).

-SNAPPS is an acronym standing for six steps of learning in a clinical setting (summarize, narrow, analyze, probe, plan, and select) that is used in clinical outpatient settings.
+SNAPPS is an acronym that stands for the six steps of learning in a clinical setting (summarize, narrow, analyze, probe, plan, and select) and is used in clinical outpatient settings.
 As a teaching method for clinical training, SNAPPS allows the learning experience to be student-centered, where students begin by providing a concise summary of the facts to the preceptor, followed by the five steps of verbalization and reasoning.

 In other words, you take an active role in your nursing education by doing the following: